-Next, choose three more schools that better match your student profile.
+Next, choose three more art colleges that better match your student profile.
 It's good to dream big, but applying to 'match' schools only increases your chances of acceptance into an excellent fine arts program.
-These are schools are typically less selective, and more readily accept students with your academic standing and technical skill.
+These schools are typically less selective, and more readily accept students with your academic standing and technical skill.

 Even though safety schools are not your first or second pick, be sure that all of the safety schools on your list offer the education you desire.
 No matter which schools send acceptance letters, you want to be sure that you will be happy, fulfilled, and satisfied as a student.

 03. Prepare a portfolio

-You know that a strong portfolio is essential when applying for art school.
-A strong portfolio is one that not only communicates your technical skills, but also inspires its audience.
+You know that a strong portfolio is essential when applying for art college.
+The perfect portfolio will not only communicate your technical skills, but also inspire its audience.
 Include your best representative works.
 Be bold and choose the work that best speaks to you, or best communicates your goals and aspirations as an artist.

 As you apply to various institutions, you may want to tweak your portfolio from school to school to best match the admissions requirements for each institution.
 Another part of building a strong portfolio is highlighting your skills and goals to align with those of college admissions committees.

 Again, do your research!
 Visit admissions pages on art school websites to ensure that your portfolio meets all the necessary requirements for application.
 Not all schools require the same application information.
 Fine-tuning portfolios and other application materials to each prospective college is a great way to catch the eye of admissions staff.

 04. Prepare for interviews

 It's true, not all art colleges require an interview as part of the admissions process, but if you apply to a school that does, there's no need to sweat.
 As important as it is for you to find the school that is the best fit for you, institutions also strive to admit only those students that are the best fit for their programs.